bytebase/bytebase.com/content/blog/top-open-source-mysql-migration-tools.md

 All existing online schema change tools operate similarly: they create a *ghost* table in the likeness of your original table, migrate that table while empty, slowly and incrementally copy data from your original table to the *ghost* table, meanwhile propagating ongoing changes (any `INSERT`, `DELETE`, `UPDATE` applied to your table) to the *ghost* table.
 Finally, at the right time, they replace your original table with the *ghost* table. `gh-ost` uses the same pattern.
 However it differs from all existing tools by not using triggers.
 Instead, it leverages MySQL binlog to capture table changes, and asynchronously applies them onto the *ghost* table.

 ## Skeema

-Skeema is a schema management system for MySQL and MariaDB.
+[Skeema](https://www.skeema.io/) is a schema management system for MySQL and MariaDB.
 It enables management of table definitions and schema changes in a declarative fashion using pure SQL.

 ![skeema](/content/blog/top-open-source-mysql-migration-tools/skeema.webp)

 Skeema supports a pull-request-based workflow for schema change submission, review, and execution.
 This permits your team to manage schema changes the same way as you manage code changes.

 Skeema has a companion SaaS tool, Skeema Cloud Linter, that provides automatic linting of schema change commits and pull requests.

+GitHub uses both Skeema and gh-ost to [automate its MySQL schema migration process](https://github.blog/2020-02-14-automating-mysql-schema-migrations-with-github-actions-and-more/).

 ## Liquibase